| For an organization to remain progressive, it must continually change with the

 legislation necessary to accomplish its goals.
 In the near future, these hard-learned

 lessons would serve well both the VFW and a much larger group of veterans.
+In 1915, the nation's need to prepare for war was palpable to the VFW.

 True, President Woodrow Wilson had vowed to keep the United States out of war, but all